Competition, stability, and functionality in excitatory-inhibitory neural circuits: Introduction

 The classical applications of energy-driven neural dynamics rest on a strong structural assumption: the symmetry of the synaptic matrix~\citep{HD-WJ:87}.
-In simple terms, symmetry enforces perfect reciprocity—if neuron $i$ projects to neuron $j$ with synaptic strength $w$, then neuron $j$ must project back to neuron $i$ with the same strength.
-The symmetry constraint is \textit{de facto} a necessary requirement, being itself a structural condition for the stability of the memory patterns.
+In simple terms, symmetry enforces perfect reciprocity-if neuron $i$ projects to neuron $j$ with synaptic strength $w$, then neuron $j$ must project back to neuron $i$ with the same strength.
+The symmetry constraint is \textit{de facto} a requirement, being itself a structural condition for the stability of the memory patterns.
 However, the symmetry constraint introduces compromising modeling flaws, thereby widening the gap between theoretical studies and experiments~\citep{PG:86, YH-ZL-HL:13}.
 Most notably, it clashes with the organization of real neural circuits, where populations of excitatory (E) and inhibitory (I) neurons interact~\citep{HB-DA-HAR:06}.
-By Dale's law~\citep{EJC-FP-KK:54}, E-neurons only project outgoing excitatory connections, and I-neurons only outgoing inhibitory connections.
-Under these conditions, the symmetry constraint can only be satisfied if excitatory and inhibitory populations do not interact—a scenario that defeats the very purpose of modeling E–I networks.
-Consequently, the study of E-I networks calls for alternative tools that extend interpretability and reliability to \emph{asymmetric} neural dynamics.
+By Dale's law~\citep{EJC-FP-KK:54}, E-neurons project only excitatory outgoing connections, and I-neurons only inhibitory outgoing connections.
+Under these conditions, the symmetry constraint can only be satisfied if excitatory and inhibitory populations do not interact-a scenario that defeats the very purpose of modeling E-I networks.